Lymington: History

 In the 18th and early 19th centuries, Lymington possessed a military depot that included a number of foreign troops – mostly artillery but also several militia regiments.
-At the time of the Napoleonic Wars, the King's German Legion-Artillery was based near Portchester Castle and sent sick soldiers to Lymington or Eling Hospital.
+At the time of the Napoleonic Wars, the King's German Artillery was based near Portchester Castle and sent sick soldiers to Lymington or Eling Hospital.
 As well as Germans and Dutch, there were French émigrés and French regiments.
 They were raised to take part in the ill-fated Quiberon Invasion of France, from which few returned (contrast the Battle of Quiberon Bay, or Bataille des Cardinaux, a 1759 victory).

-From the early 19th century, Lymington had a thriving shipbuilding industry, particularly associated with Thomas Inman, builder of the schooner Alarm, which famously raced the American yacht America in 1851.
+From the early 19th century, Lymington had a thriving shipbuilding industry, particularly associated with Thomas Inman, builder of the schooner Alarm, which famously raced the American yacht America in the 1851 America's Cup.
 Much of the town centre is Victorian and Georgian, with narrow cobbled streets in the area of the quay.
-In 1859 the roman catholic church of Our Lady of Mercy and Saint Joseph was built to a design by Joseph Hansom.
+In 1859 the Roman Catholic church of Our Lady of Mercy and Saint Joseph was built to a design by Joseph Hansom.

 Lymington particularly promotes stories about its smuggling.
 There are unproven stories of smugglers' tunnels running from the old inns and under the High Street to the town quay.

 Lymington was among the boroughs reformed by the Municipal Corporations Act 1835.
 In 1932 it was extended to include Milton (previously an urban district), the parishes of Milford on Sea and Pennington, and parts of Lymington Rural District, so extending it along the coast to the edge of Christchurch.

 The borough of Lymington was abolished on 1 April 1974 under the terms of the Local Government Act 1972, becoming an unparished area in the district of New Forest, with Charter Trustees.
 The area was subsequently divided into the four parishes of New Milton, Lymington and Pennington, Milford-on-Sea and Hordle.
 A new library was added in 2002.

 Lymington today

 Due to changes in planning legislation, many older areas of the town have been redeveloped.
-Houses have been demolished and replaced with blocks of flats and retirement homes.
+Houses have been demolished and replaced with apartment blocks and retirement homes.
 In a Channel 5 programme, Lymington received the accolade of "best town on the coast" in the UK for living (ahead of Sandbanks), for scenery, transport links and low crime levels.

 Lymington New Forest Hospital opened in 2007, replacing the earlier Lymington Hospital.
 This has a minor injuries unit but no accident and emergency facility.
 The nearest are at Southampton General Hospital, 16 mi away, and the Royal Bournemouth Hospital, 14.5 mi away.

 The main Anglican parish church is St Thomas's in the High Street.
+Lymington Town Hall, in Avenue Road, was opened in 1966.

+The Mayor for Lymington and Pennington Town Council is current Councillor Colm McCarthy, and the Deputy Mayor is Simon Morgan.